codehound42/EduAction/README.md

 # What's next?
-- [ ] Add the assaignment generation.
+- [ ] Add the assignment generation.
 - [ ] Add the fill the blanks exercises.
 - [ ] Add the recommended other materials to learn.
 - [ ] Add option to customize number of flashcards to generate.